 1. Reading every night at home with your child

-2. Practise reading and writing tricky words
+2. Practise reading, writing and spelling tricky words

 If children know these they are more likely to gain speed and fluency in their reading.

 It is important children are forming their letters the correct way round in order to join their handwriting later on.
+Your child’s teacher can provide you with a letter formation guide to support at home.

 As a school we use the scheme 'The Spelling Book' which has been developed by Jane Considine to teach spelling across key stage two.
 The scheme uses a phonics style approach which encourages pupils to explore the sounds within words.
 It also provides pupils with opportunities to investigate the origins and associations of words.
 Pupils are encouraged to be word detectives and 'dig deeper' as they develop spelling strategies.